Methods to assist free flow of water

 What should I do in the event of a flooding incident?

 The way to report a flood is to phone 0300 2000 100.
 This single telephone number is available 24 hours a day, seven days a week.
-You don't have to decide which organisation you need to ring and you don't have to contact the Rivers Agency, Roads Service or NI Water - this will be done for you.
+You don't have to decide which organisation you need to ring and you don't have to contact the DfI Rivers, DfI Roads or NI Water - this will be done for you.
 When you ring, a member of staff will take all your details and contact the appropriate agency on your behalf.
 This is a non emergency number so if you are in danger, call the emergency services on 999.

 Who do I contact about flooding from an overflowing watercourse?

-Contact your local Rivers Agency office in writing.
+Contact your local DfI Rivers office in writing.
 They will carry out an investigation to identify the cause of the flooding, and will aim to provide a substantive response within 15 working days.

 What is a 'designated' watercourse?